Theorems of Tarski's Undefinability and Godel's Second Incompleteness-Computationally: Unifying Theorems of G odel and Tarski

 \section{Unifying Theorems of G\"odel and Tarski}

-Here we examine the relation between G\"odel's First Incompleteness Theorem (in its weaker semantic form) and Tarski's Theorem on the Undefinability of Truth; indeed, we prove a theorem which unifies these two.
+Here, we establish a relation between G\"odel's First Incompleteness Theorem (in its weaker semantic form) and Tarski's Theorem on the Undefinability of Truth; indeed, we prove a theorem which unifies these two.